halostatue/fish-ssh-agent/README.md

 to the agent; all identities with a `.pub` extension in `${HOME}/.ssh` will be loaded at all times.

+The final call to add SSH identities to ssh-agent can be modified by setting `$halostatue_fish_ssh_agent_flags`.
+If not specified, defaults to a platform-specific value:

+- on macOS, it uses `-q -A -K`, which means that non-error output is suppressed; keys will be unlocked with passphrases from the keychain;
+  if passphrases are required, will be stored in the keychain.
+- on other platforms, it uses `-q`.

 [![Version]]

 ## Installation